-A related question is that of loops in the ``near-critical window''.
-Near-critical percolation in high-dimensions has been well-studied and is well-understood (see for instance \cite {HH,CHS,HMS} and the references therein).
+We now return briefly to the question of the scaling limit in the ``near-critical window''.
+Near-critical percolation in high-dimensions has been well-studied and is now well-understood (see for instance \cite {HH,CHS,HMS} and the references therein).
 In our setting, if one takes $p=p_c - u N^{-2}$ and considers critical percolation within the box $\Lambda_N$, a large loop-cluster for $p_c$ will anyway survive at $p$ (for the natural coupling between the two percolation realizations) as long as none of the $O(N^2)$ edges forming one of the big loops has been closed.
 On the other hand, the loop-cluster will disappear (i.e., not be macroscopic anymore) if any of the $O(N^2)$ ``pivotal'' edges has been flipped.
 This leads naturally to the idea (that we again plan on detailing in future work) that the scaling limit of collection of loop-clusters will then be a massive Brownian loop-soup (i.e., one starts with the usual Brownian loop-soup in $[-1,1]^d$ and independently erases each Brownian loop with a probability $e^{-m T(\gamma)}$ for $m = cu$ for some constant $c$, where $T(\gamma)$ is the time-duration of the loop).
-A similar feature will work also for positive $u$.
+A similar feature would work also for positive $u$.